graphstream/graphstream.github.io/doc/Advanced-Concepts/css-reference.md

 }
 {% endhighlight %}

 You only need to set this property before calling ``Graph.display()``.
 However you can set the renderer by creating the viewer for example.
-More details are provided `here </doc/Tutorials/Graph-Visualisation_1.0/>`_.
+More details are provided [here](/doc/Tutorials/Graph-Visualisation_1.0/).

 ### Specifying the style sheet